niklasmh/bursdagen/README.md

 ]
 ```

-Then you need the backend
+Then you need the backend:

 ```bash
 # shell
 yarn server cloud
 ```

-Then you need to run the frontend
+Then you need to run the frontend:

 ```bash
 # shell